History of nuclear fusion: 1970s

 Princeton's conversion of the Model C stellarator to a tokamak produced results matching the Soviets.
 With an apparent solution to the magnetic bottle problem in-hand, plans begin for a larger machine to test scaling and methods to heat the plasma.

 In 1972, John Nuckolls outlined the idea of fusion ignition, a fusion chain reaction.
 Hot helium made during fusion reheats the fuel and starts more reactions.
 Nuckolls's paper started a major development effort.
 LLNL built laser systems including Argus, Cyclops, Janus, the neodymium-doped glass (Nd:glass) laser Long Path, Shiva laser, and the 10 beam Nova in 1984.
 Nova would ultimately produce 120 kilojoules of infrared light during a nanosecond pulse.

 The UK built the Central Laser Facility in 1976.

 The "advanced tokamak" concept emerged, which included non-circular plasma, internal diverters and limiters, superconducting magnets, and operation in the so-called "H-mode" island of increased stability.
 Two other designs became prominent; the compact tokamak sited the magnets on the inside of the vacuum chamber, and the spherical tokamak with as small a cross section as possible.

 In 1974 J.B.
 Taylor re-visited ZETA and noticed that after an experimental run ended, the plasma entered a short period of stability.
 This led to the reversed field pinch concept.
 On May 1, 1974, the KMS fusion company (founded by Kip Siegel) achieved the world's first laser induced fusion in a deuterium-tritium pellet.
-Neutron-sensitive nuclear emulsion detectors, developed by 1961 Nobel Prize winner Robert Hofstadter, were used to provide evidence of this discovery.